Adult Guardianship - Background Information

 - identify all income sources (pensions, government payments, rents, etc.),

-- pay the ward’s bills,
+- pay the person’s bills,

-A full guardian is appointed to have total decision-making responsibilities for the respondent regarding medical, housing, services, legal, and financial areas (if a separate conservator has not been appointed).
+A full guardian is appointed to have total decision-making responsibilities for the person regarding medical, housing, services, legal, and financial areas (if a separate conservator has not been appointed).
 See the Adult Guardianship Petition Packet, PG-500:

 - PG-500 / Cover sheet